rosadecsai/grouping_authors/README.md

-## Grouping authors who belong to the same invisible college
+## The grouping of scholars who belong to the same invisible college using journal coupling

 ### Dataset